af/envalid/README.md

 so if you have a `.env` file in your project, envalid will read and validate the env vars from that file as well.

 ## Usage within React Native

+When using Envalid within React Native the `dotenv` integration will not work, and the `dotEnvPath` option will be ignored.

 Envalid can be used within React Native with a custom reporter.
-Also the usage of `dotenv` must be disabled by setting `options.dotEnvPath` to `null`.

 Instead of `dotenv` [react-native-config](https://www.npmjs.com/package/react-native-config) can be used to read the configuration.